-Spacious, stylish self-catering cottage sleeping 6.
-1 mile from the pretty seaside town of Portrush on the North coast of Ireland.
-We are a new cottage with fantastic 2014 rates!
+Autumn 2016 short breaks available now!
+Spacious, stylish self-catering cottage sleeping 6, in the pretty seaside town of Portrush on the North coast of Ireland.
+Family-friendly.
+Flexible stays.
+Winner TripAdvisor Certificate of Excellence.

 |Size||Sleeps up to 6, 3 bedrooms|